tsuyoshi64/tsu-todo/README.md

 todo add "Pay invoice" --important
 ```

-Short flags are also available:
+Short flags are also available to use simultaneously:

 ```bash
 todo add "Book appointment" -d 2026-12-31 -i